Mugna46/DSS_project/doc/report_DSS.typ

     }
 ```
 This code creates an intent directed to the Android Home screen (launching the default launcher) and executes it immediately.
 The user therefore cannot move LockActivity into split-screen mode: as soon as Android positions the app in a reduced area, the control thread brings it back to the foreground or even to the launcher, forcing the user to remain “locked” in LockActivity at full-screen.

+== Dynamic Analysis

+The dynamic analysis was conducted on an Android 9.0 emulator (Pixel XL, API 28) in `Android Studio`, with `MobSF` running to capture network traffic, system logs, and screenshots.
+As soon as the APK is installed and launched, its icon automatically disappears.
+On first run, `MobSF` records requests for storage and contacts permissions (needed for encrypting files and contacts), but every attempt to connect to the C&C server times out: the server is offline and does not return an encryption key.
+Consequently, the encryption process is halted and the app remains idle, unable to proceed.
+#v(1.5em)
+#figure(
+  image("img/walpaper_clashprivate.jpg", width: 40%),
+  caption: [
+    New wallpaper set by malware
+  ],
+)
+#label("wallpaper_clashprivate")
+#v(1.5em)
+Nevertheless, the `LockActivity` code still sets the new wallpaper (@wallpaper_clashprivate) and displays a screen containing a “Pay” button on which is written “ПРОВЕРИТЬ ОПЛАТУ И РАЗБЛОКИРОВАТЬ” → “Verify payment and unlock”.
+Every tap on this button triggers a Russian toast, “Оплата не поступила” (“Payment not received”), as coded (@webView_clashprivate and @webView_clashprivatemsg).
+Finally, it was confirmed that the continuous check on `isInMultiWindowMode()` functions correctly: whenever the user attempts to enter split‐screen, the thread repeatedly calls `Utils.pressHome(this)`, immediately returning the app to full‐screen.
+In summary, with the C&C server offline the app remains stuck in `LockActivity` (unable to encrypt or decrypt), but all persistence and multi‐window defenses remain active, preventing the user from leaving the fake interface.
+#v(1.5em)
+#columns(2)[
+  #figure(
+  image("img/WebViewclashprivate.jpg", width: 80%),
+  caption: [
+    Main web view
+  ],
+)
+#label("webView_clashprivate")
+#colbreak()
+ #figure(
+  image("img/webView_clashprivatemsg.jpg", width: 80%),
+  caption: [
+    Web view message
+  ],
+)
+#label("webView_clashprivatemsg")
+]
+#v(1.5em)